gsemakin/FormComponent/README_ConfigTemplates.md

 ([example](https://images.engage.3m.com/Web/3MCompanyGlobal/{543cc81d-516e-4fd9-a565-7f7d4d5ef6f9}_language-data-en.js))

-This template provides an Object '__globScopeLanguageTemplate__', by means of which relevant translations (text in labels, error messages, options) are reflected in the form.
+This template provides an Object __globScopeLanguageTemplate__, by means of which relevant translations (text in labels, error messages, options) are reflected in the form.
 Default fields are placed in the properties of the Object's first nesting level, **Example:**

 ```javascript